mashudalhasan/the-language-space-client/README.md

 3. Used Google authentication system.

-4. Used animation on scroll by AOS.
+4. Used animation on Dashboard.

+5. Created dynamic dashboard for multiple user

 5. Used CRUD functionality to find, add, update and delete any data.